-Restaurants are components of the community food environment that children may be exposed to, and therefore it is important that families have information and skills to make the best choices at these locations.
-The resources assembled in this toolkit are designed to support restaurant patrons in making healthy eating and drinking decisions.
+On-installation eateries are components of the Military food environment to which children may be exposed; therefore, it is important that Military families have information and skills to make the best choices at these locations.
+The resources assembled in this toolkit are designed to support the patrons of on-installation eateries in making healthy eating and drinking decisions.

-The following materials are available for restaurants:
+The following materials are available for on-installation eateries:

-- 1. Tips At Restaurants handout targets restaurant patrons, and provides them with restaurant-specific tips to increase fruit and vegetable consumption and decrease sweetened beverage consumption. - 2.
-Tips At Restaurants posters enlarged versions of the Tips At Restaurant handout are available in two sizes (27" x 40" and 38" x 56") to hang in highly-visible locations. - 3.
+- 1. Tips At On-Installation Eateries handout targets on-installation eatery patrons and provides them with restaurant-specific tips to increase fruit and vegetable consumption and decrease sweetened beverage consumption. - 2.
+Tips At On-Installation Eateries posters includes enlarged versions of the Tips At On-Installation Eateries handout that are available in two sizes (27" x 40" and 38" x 56") to hang in highly visible locations. - 3.
 Definitions & Recommendations handout explains the 5210 message and its research basis.

-We recommend hanging the poster in highly-visible locations at or near restaurants and placing the handouts in hightraffic areas such as at cash registers, on dining trays, and on dining tables.
+We recommend hanging the poster in highly visible locations at or near on-installation eateries and placing the handouts in high-traffic areas, such as at cash registers, on dining trays, and on dining tables.
 Digital versions are available and may be inserted into newsletters and uploaded to websites and via social media.